samarabbas/temporal-documentation-legacy/docs/09_archival.md

 1. `./cadence-server start`
 2. `./cadence --ns samples-namespace namespace register --gd false --history_archival_status enabled --retention 0`
 3. Run the [helloworld cadence-sample](https://github.com/uber-common/cadence-samples) by following the README
-4. Copy the workflowID and runID of the completed workflow from log output
+4. Copy the workflowId and runId of the completed workflow from log output
-5. `./cadence --ns samples-namespace wf show --wid <workflowID> --rid <runID>`
+5. `./cadence --ns samples-namespace wf show --wid <workflowId> --rid <runId>`

 In step 2, we registered a new namespace and enabled history archival feature for that namespace.
 Since we didn't provide an archival URI when registering the new namespace, the default URI specified in `config/development.yaml` is used.
 The default URI is `file:///tmp/cadence_archival/development`, so you can find the archived workflow history under the `/tmp/cadence_archival/development` directory.